21Doez/First-web-page/README.md

-# First-web-page
+# First Web Page
-This was my first web page (only frontend), i made this web using html5, css3, bootstrap and a little bit of javascript.
+This was my first web page, it's only frontend, i developed this web in html5, css3 (using also bootstrap), and a little bit of javascript.

+If you want to see this website, you can download de master folder, and open the index.html file.